 Napoleon left an enormous heritage, which, today, is not merely national, but constitutes a European common patrimony.
 The Napoleonic era's influence upon the cultural heritage of contemporary Europe includes sites, buildings, monuments, furniture, works of art and the law, as well as a vast intangible heritage linked to the Napoleonic myth.

-In Destination Napoleon, 60 cities in 13 countries, from Portugal to Russia, are situating their Napoleonic historical heritage in its European dimension.
+In Destination Napoleon, 60 cities in 13 countries, from Portugal to Russia, are placing their Napoleonic historical heritage in its European dimension.
 The traveller can appreciate the geographical diversity of this legacy and its historical, cultural and patrimonial significance.
-The route endeavours to unite European cities whose history was influenced by Napoleon, including through exhibitions, arts events, discovery tours, especially with a tourism slant, and school or university exchanges.
+The route endeavours to unite European cities whose history was influenced by Napoleon, including through exhibitions, arts events, discovery tours, tourism, and school or university exchanges.